Amex Points – Gold Preferred Rewards Credit Card.

 Converting Amex points to Avios via British Airways Executive Club, and using for reward saver flights tends to be a very good use of Amex points.

-The hotel partners use dynamic pricing, which means achieving significant increases in value isn’t usually possible.
+The hotel partners use dynamic, rather than fixed, points pricing, which means achieving significant increases in value isn’t usually possible.
 However, it’s not always exact science and there can still be significant difference in point value between hotels, so it’s always worth dividing the cash price by the points cost.

 Shopping and Subscriptions